 - Target inner ear disorders that have a defined pathophysiology and that are amenable to treatment.
 We are focusing on inner ear disorders for which the pathophysiology is well characterized, can be effectively targeted and where affected patients seek medical attention proactively. - Use drug delivery techniques and proprietary drug formulations for effective, safe and rapid local administration to the inner ear.
-We are developing treatments for inner ear disorders based on i.t. injections into the middle ear.
+We are developing treatments for inner ear disorders based on intratympanic injections into the middle ear.
 This short outpatient procedure allows us to deliver therapeutic concentrations of drug in a highly targeted fashion with only minimal systemic exposure.
 We are using proprietary, fully biocompatible and biodegradable gel formulations for optimum middle ear tolerance and effective diffusion of active substances into the inner ear. - Bring AM-101 and AM-111 to market.
 We plan to focus most of our resources on the development and commercialization of our two lead product candidates.
-AM-101 is in two Phase 3 clinical trials, based on a SPA from the FDA and guidance from the EMA.
-The FDA held a pre-IND meeting with us in September 2014 and provided formal feedback and guidance on our pre-clinical and CMC development and specifically on HEALOS.
-In response to this feedback, we are in the process of finalizing the design of HEALOS.
-In addition, we obtained an open IND from the FDA for REACH.
-We plan to conduct REACH in the U.S., comparing a single 0.4 mg/mL dose of AM-111 to a placebo.
-If we obtain sufficient funding, we intend to start HEALOS in the second half of 2015 and REACH in 2016. - Build an efficient commercial infrastructure to maximize the value of our product candidates.
+AM-101 is in two Phase 3 clinical trials, based on an SPA with the FDA and guidance from the EMA.
+We expect to have top-line results from the first Phase 3 trial for AM-101 in the third quarter of 2016, with results for the second trial following in a few months later.
+We intend to conduct two pivotal Phase 3 trials with AM-101 in the treatment of ISSNHL, titled HEALOS and ASSENT.
+HEALOS, has commenced enrollment in Europe and Asia and we intend to start enrollment in the U.S. in ASSENT in the second quarter of 2016.
+In addition, we are planning a Phase 2 trial titled REACH in order to test AM-111 in the treatment of surgery-induced hearing loss.
+Provided we obtain grant or other funding for REACH, REACH could be initiated in the first half 2017. - Build an efficient commercial infrastructure to maximize the value of our product candidates.
 We intend to build commercial operations in the North American market and in select European markets.
 In those markets, we expect our commercial operations to include specialty sales forces targeting ENTs and specialists in neurotology both in hospitals and in private practice.
 In other markets, we expect to seek partnerships that would maximize our products' commercial potential. - Expand our pipeline through internal development, academic collaborations, in-licensing and acquisitions.
 Through our work with academic research partners on the pathophysiology of tinnitus and hearing loss and clinical development we have gained novel insights that will help us both to create new pipeline products that act by way of novel mechanisms as well as to expand the therapeutic focus for our existing product candidates beyond their current indications.
 We plan to further maximize our commercial potential through product life cycle management, and with licensing or acquisition of compounds that could augment our product offering in ENT disorders.